yugabyte/yugabyte-db/docs/content/preview/admin/yb-ts-cli.md

 ##### --certs_dir_name

-To connect to a cluster with TLS enabled, you must include the `-certs_dir_name` flag with the directory location where the root certificate is located.
+To connect to a cluster with TLS enabled, you must include the `--certs_dir_name` flag with the directory location where the root certificate is located.

 Default: `""`